stungeye/Applied-Math-For-Games-1/index.md

 * Distinguish between types of numbers and how they are represented in computer languages.
 * Employ trigonometry to solve basic rotation and distance problems.
 * Use vector mathematics to simulate forces, acceleration, and motion on a 2D plane.
-* Analyze and predict events occurring in systems and games using statistics and probability.
+* Analyze and trigger events occurring in systems and games using statistics.

 ## Course Notes